shaoxyz/whiteframe/README.md

 - Responsive design for various device sizes
 - Modular architecture for easy extension and adding new features
 - Smooth animations and transitions
+- Advanced state management to ensure consistency in editing operations and settings

 ## 未来拓展 | Future Extensions